zoosky/scala-twitter-bot/README.md

 This twitterbot uses twitter4j, a library for the Twitter API.

+The twitterbot is written with scala 2.11.7 and built with sbt version 0.13.8

 To be able to read the firehose, you will need first to create a Twitter application at http://apps.twitter.com, get your credentials.
 Provide the given credentials in the TwitterInstance trait.
 See example below: